Cross-Modality Neuroimage Synthesis: A Survey: Introduction

-\xgy{\textbf{Cross-modality GAN in medical imaging community.} Previously, the key problems in medical imaging community are: (1) how to fasten multi-contrast MRI reconstruction, (2) how to enhance the image quality of MRI or CT Scan, (3) medical image registration, and (4) fine-grained medical image segmentation.
-Experienced researchers can quickly iteratively construct innovative algorithms because the majority of them have rather mature answers, ensuring feasibility and high precision from design to product landing.
-Cross-modality neuroimage synthesis algorithms, however, are still in their infancy as of 2018 since the synthesis neuroimage quality cannot satisfy radiologist demands.
-The situation substantially changed when CycleGAN~\cite{Zhu2017UnpairedIT} emerges.
-We can easily observe that the number of the unsupervised learning methods and weakly-supervised learning methods is increasing from Fig.~\ref{fig:trend_diff_learning}(a).
-The researchers have paid more attention to unsupervised learning and weakly-supervised learning methods.
-Fig.~\ref{fig:trend_diff_learning}(b) indicates the number of various downstream tasks with each supervision level method.
-It can be easily observed that most of the unsupervised learning and weakly-supervised methods are jointly optimized with the segmentation task.
-But the classification and diagnosis tasks are ignored in unsupervised learning and weakly-supervised learning methods, to which we believe that future work should pay more attention.
-Fig.~\ref{fig:trend_diff_learning}(c) presents modality synthesis according to the level of supervision.
+\xgy{\textbf{Cross-modality Generative Adversarial Networks (GANs) in medical imaging community.} Previously, the key problems in the medical imaging community were: (1) how to fasten multi-contrast MRI reconstruction, (2) how to enhance the image quality of MRI or computed tomography (CT) scan, (3) medical image registration, and (4) fine-grained medical image segmentation.
+Experienced researchers can quickly iteratively construct innovative algorithms because the majority of them have rather mature answers, ensuring feasibility and high precision from design to product deployment.
+Cross-modality neuroimage synthesis algorithms, however, were still in their infancy as of 2018 since the synthesized neuroimage quality could not satisfy radiologist's demands.
+The situation changed substantially when CycleGAN~\cite{Zhu2017UnpairedIT} emerged.
+As shown in Fig.~\ref{fig:trend_diff_learning}(a), we can easily observe that the number of unsupervised and weakly supervised learning methods is increasing.
+The researchers have paid more attention to unsupervised and weakly supervised learning methods.
+Fig.~\ref{fig:trend_diff_learning}(c) indicates the number of downstream tasks with each supervision level.
+It can be easily observed that most unsupervised and weakly supervised methods are jointly optimized with the segmentation task.
+However, classification and diagnosis tasks are ignored in unsupervised learning and weakly supervised learning methods, to which we believe future work should pay more attention.
+Fig.~\ref{fig:trend_diff_learning}(b) presents modality synthesis according to the level of supervision.
 We notice that most of the algorithms conduct cross-modality synthesis for MRI.
-But PET and MRI to PET have not received enough attention in unsupervised learning and weakly-supervised learning algorithms.
-We expect future work should propose a uniform generator to synthesize an arbitrary modality among PET, MRI to PET, MRI to CT in a unsupervised learning or weakly-supervised learning manner.}
+However, PET and MRI have not received enough attention in unsupervised learning and weakly supervised learning algorithms.
+We expect future work to propose a uniform generator to synthesize an arbitrary modality among PET, MRI or CT in an unsupervised or weakly supervised learning manner.}